torgeiraamboe/torgeiraamboe.github.io/content/misc/great-ideas.md

 summary: "One of Penguin's wonderful curated list of short books of influential ideas."
 ---

-This list seems to be a fantastic curated list of some shorter philosophical works created by brilliant authors.
+Penguin's series "Great ideas", is a fantastic curated list of some shorter philosophical works created by brilliant authors.
 Great ideas are always interesting to read, so I have decided to try to read them all, though it might take some years or decades.

 Some of the books are exerpts of bigger works, so where I feel inclined I try to read the complete work rather than the actual exerpt used in this series.
-For example, instead of reading "Being happy" by Epicurus, I read all his surviving works (which are suprisingly few).
+For example, instead of reading "Being happy" by Epicurus, I read all his surviving works.

 ### Series one